Article by Jerry Low

-Looking forward to start a web host?
-Can’t decide on which web hosting company to go with?
+Looking forward to start a website?
+Can’t decide on which web host is best for you?
 Then this post is a must-read.

 About two weeks ago I reached out to a group of Internet savvy users – pro bloggers, WordPress developers, book writers, WordPress designers, Internet marketers, and web developers – and asked one simple question: